The 11th Hour with Ali Velshi: Brian Williams (2016–2021)

 Under Williams, the program primarily featured interviews with reporters covering the major stories of the evening, panels composed of former government officials and subject matter experts, and the occasional politician.
 Williams eschewed the conflict-ridden panels of competing opinion shows.
 Interviews with newsmakers were either live or to tape as close to air time as possible, to maintain immediacy.
-Similar to the original Nightline which focused on the Iran hostage crisis, the program focused primarily on the actions of the presidency of Donald Trump and Williams led each broadcast noting the number of days since the Trump presidency began, as well as how many days remain before it ended.
+Similar to the original Nightline which focused on the Iran hostage crisis, the program focused primarily on the actions of the presidency of Donald Trump and Williams led each broadcast noting the number of days since the Trump presidency began, as well as how many days remain before the upcoming election.
 During the presidency of Joe Biden began, the program counted the number of days of the Biden administration and mostly discussed Biden administration actions.
+The show typically ends with The Last Thing Before We Go as the final segment, which typically features a missed-out news story along with a closing statement from the host.